Santa Barbara DUI Accident Victim Attorneys

 The case was dropped by a large well-known law firm 4 months before trial, we came in and prepped for trial and were able to secure the maximum policy limits on the doorsteps of trial.

-Santa Barbara and Criminal DUI Penalties
+Santa Barbara And Criminal DUI Penalties

-Offenders who are convicted of DUI will face monetary fines and jail sentences.
+Offenders who are convicted of DUI could face monetary fines and jail sentences.
 California also has a ten-year look-back timeframe that increases penalties for those who have committed an offense within the past ten years.

-• A fourth offense may be either a misdemeanor or a felony and results in 180 days to three years in jail, a fine of $2,000, and multiple offender alcohol school and license suspension.
+• A fourth offense may be either a misdemeanor or a felony and result in 180 days to three years in jail, a fine of $2,000, and multiple offender alcohol school and license suspension.

 Prosecutors can charge any DUI offense that results in bodily injury as a felony offense.
 Under this scheme, the offender must complete a DUI educational program.
 If a driver has a blood alcohol content of 0.15 percent or higher, then the penalties may be more serious.

-Filing a Civil Lawsuit in Santa Barbara
+Filing A Civil Lawsuit In Santa Barbara

-DUI accident victims must file a civil lawsuit within the statute of limitations period.
+DUI accident victims can file a civil lawsuit for drunk driving accident cases, which must be filed within the statute of limitations.
 The statute of limitations for personal injury actions in California is two years from the date of the injury.
-A DUI accident victim who suffers injuries in Santa Barbara has two years during which they can file a civil lawsuit against the negligent party.
-If they do not file within this time period, then they will be unable to seek financial compensation for their injuries.
+A DUI accident victim who suffers injuries in Santa Barbara generally has this much time to file a civil lawsuit against the negligent party.

-The Damages DUI Accident Victims May Claim in a Civil Lawsuit
+The Damages DUI Accident Victims May Claim In A Civil Lawsuit

 • Pain and suffering